Irwindale Event Center

-The speedway features banked, paved 1/2- and 1/3-mile oval tracks and a 1/8-mile drag strip.
-The property is primarily used for NASCAR races such as ARCA Menards Series West and Whelen All-American Series events.
-In late 2011, NASCAR announced it was dropping Toyota Speedway from its schedule.
+The track was primarily used for NASCAR races such as ARCA Menards Series West and Whelen All-American Series events until 2011, when NASCAR dropped the track from its schedule.
 The company that managed the track, Irwindale Speedway LLC, filed Chapter 7 bankruptcy on February 13, 2012.

-In January 2013, it was announced that the track would be re-opening as the Irwindale Event Center, and would operate as a Whelen All-American Series venue for the 2013 season.
-For the past decade, the Formula D Championship Series had featured sold out events at the venue.
+In 2013, the track re-opened as the Irwindale Event Center, and hosted a Whelen All-American Series venue.
+Starting around 2015, the Formula D Championship Series had sold out events at the venue.
 In 2015, plans were made to demolish Irwindale Speedway and build an outlet mall on the site of the track.
-On August 9, 2017 it was officially announced that Jim Cohan, CEO of Team 211 Entertainment, who operated the track under the name of Irwindale Event Center, would cease operation.
-On December 29, 2017 it was announced that the track would not close in January 2018 as former Irwindale Late Model driver and track champion Tim Huddleston, along with K&N West team owner Bob Bruncatti, took over management of the speedway to have it remain open.
+On August 9, 2017, Team 211 Entertainment CEO Jim Cohan announced plans to stop operating the track in January 2018.
+On December 29, 2017, track operations were taken over by Tim Huddleston, a former Irwindale Late Model driver and track champion, and K&N West team owner Bob Bruncatti.

+On October 29, 2024, it was announced that the speedway and the drag-strip would close on December 21, 2024.